-30 Rock: In one episode, Kenneth's page jacket is ruined by Jenna and the only way he can get a new one is by competing in a "page-off" against the head page Donny - a secret underground NBC trivia contest.
+In one episode, Kenneth's page jacket is ruined by Jenna and the only way he can get a new one is by competing in a "page-off" against the head page Donny—a secret underground NBC trivia contest.
 Pete catches them doing it as none of the pages are upstairs working, and says "What, are you kidding me?
 This is a billion dollar company.
 Donny, give Kenneth a damn jacket!"

 The Andy Griffith Show: Sheriff Taylor is basically this for the whole town of Mayberry.
 Whenever he leaves town for any length of time, things tend to go haywire.

 Arrested Development: Michael Bluth believes he's this.
 He really, really isn't, but compared to the rest ofhis family he may as well be.
-Funny enough, the OSM is the narrator/documentary crew.
-George Michael fits the role pretty well.
+Only George Michael and Maeby come anywhere close to registering as such.
+Funny enough, the true OSM is the narrator/documentary crew.

 The A-Team: In one episode, Face confides to a client that he suspects Murdock is the only one of the Team who is actually in touch with reality, "...and the rest of us should just be sprinkled over ice cream."

-Big Time Rush: In one episode, James has sprayed himself with lots of orange spray, which is shown to them as "Hollywood Fever".
+Big Time Rush: Overall, it's Kelly who portrays the role.
+In one episode, James has sprayed himself with lots of orange spray, which is shown to them as "Hollywood Fever".
 Kendall, Carlos and Logan try to fix the situation, but Carlos ends up joining the Jennifers, and Logan becomes addicted to playing with bongos.
 Kendall is the only kid at the Palm Woods who manages to not change by this effect.